basticirca/pap-media-sqlalchemy-models/README.md

-# pap-media-sqlalchemy-models
+# companion-sqlalchemy-models
-This repo contains only the sqlalachemy models and config definitions used within the pap-media project
+This repo contains only the sqlalachemy models and config definitions used within the companion project